Detonator (Thorpe Park): History

-In July 2000, Thorpe Park's Wicked Witches Haunt and part of Mr Rabbit's Tropical Travels were destroyed in a fire.
-Although Mr Rabbit's Tropical Travels was recovered and reopened later in the year, Wicked Witches Haunt was destroyed beyond repair.
-This left a vast open space in the park - to fill that space, they applied for temporary planning permission for a Fabbri Mega-Drop.
+In July 2000, a fire at Thorpe Park destroyed Wicked Witches Haunt and damaged part of Mr Rabbit's Tropical Travels.
+While the latter was later repaired and reopened, Wicked Witches Haunt was destroyed beyond repair, leaving a large vacant area in the park.
+To utilize this space, the park applied for temporary planning permission to install a Fabbri Mega-Drop ride.

-In 2001 Detonator opened as the park’s tallest ride at 115 feet in replacement of Wicked Witches Haunt.
-The ride's success meant the park applied for extended planning permission, making this ride a permanent addition.
-In 2007, the ride opened with a new theme tune after the park decided it was no longer plausible to pay royalties for the original soundtrack.
+Detonator opened in 2001 as Thorpe Park's tallest attraction at 115 ft, replacing Wicked Witches Haunt.
+Following its initial success, the park secured extended planning permission, establishing the ride as a permanent installation.
+In 2007, a new theme tune was introduced after the park determined that continuing to pay royalties for the original soundtrack was no longer feasible.

-In 2014, with the opening of Angry Birds Land, Detonator was rethemed to "Detonator: Bombs Away".
-The theme tune used the same track as used in 2001 until 2016, when the theme tune was changed to a more upbeat tune mixed with sound effects from the Angry Birds video games.
+In 2014, coinciding with the opening of Angry Birds Land, the ride was rethemed as Detonator: Bombs Away.
+The original 2001 theme tune remained in use until 2016, when it was replaced with a more upbeat composition incorporating sound effects from the Angry Birds video games.

 In 2022, both the online website as well as entrance signage to the ride had been updated, with the name once again as "Detonator".

 In 2024, the ride was rethemed to fit in with Big Easy Boulevard.